 On contrary, staying true to yourself, and not emitting the energy that you are desperately trying to fit in, or even impress, is crucial.

 In any case, Berghain has a cloakroom, and many visitors will leave most of their clothing there, and embrace partial or even full nakedness.
 The same as with no rules for dressing up, there are also no rules for undressing.

 Finally, more than imposing some unwritten Berghain dress code, what bouncers are doing is essentially checking your vibe code.

-Mitch is wearing all black, unpretentious and relaxed outfit, just like his messy hair.
+Mitch is wearing an all-black, unpretentious and relaxed Berghain outfit, just like his messy hair.
 After we pass the thorough pat-down by the security, and they cover our mobile phone cameras with stickers, my new Australian friend admits that he managed to smuggle his mushrooms in.
 In his shoe.

 Even if sometimes they strip the clubbers out of socks, bouncers cannot act on their intuition to the fullest all the time.
 Drugs, just like people, find their way into Berghain.

 Engines need fuel.
 And the power plant’s main hall seems to be in full swing.
 Instead of the turbines, the vibrating bodies produce the heat, pumped by the most powerful sound system in the world.